Skip to content

 Magic Transit integration

-Magic Transit On Demand customers can use Magic Network Monitoring to analyze their network traffic and detect DDoS attacks while Magic Transit is disabled.
+Magic Transit On Demand customers can use Magic Network Monitoring to analyze their network traffic and detect Distributed Denial of Service (DDoS) attacks while Magic Transit is disabled.
 If an attack is detected, customers can automatically or manually enable Magic Transit to mitigate DDoS attacks.

-After Magic Transit is activated and your traffic is flowing through Cloudflare, malicious DDoS traffic will be blocked, and your origin servers will only receive clean network traffic via IPsec or GRE tunnels.
+After Magic Transit is activated and your traffic is flowing through Cloudflare, Cloudflare will block malicious DDoS traffic, and your origin servers will receive only clean network traffic through IPsec or GRE tunnels.

 The diagram shows the flow of traffic when you send flow data from your network to Cloudflare for analysis.